AssemblyPayments/promisepay-dotnet/Readme.md

 	PromisePayDotNet.DI.InitUnityContainer.Init(container);
 ```

-If you use another container, just bind interfaces from PromisePayDotNet.Interfaces to PromisePayDotNet.Implementations.
+If you use another container, please copy initialization code from PromisePayDotNet\DI\InitUnityContainer.cs file and adjust it for your container of choice.
 You may use any lifecycle; implementations are stateless.

 Then, you can use repositories from package, by resolving interface with container, or passing dependencies into constructor.